-2. This is the 17th International Highland Cattle Virtual Show which will be organised and run by the Highland Cattle Breeders Group on Facebook.
+2. This is the Highland Cattle Virtual Show

-3. The Highland Cattle Breeders Group shall be sole arbiter of the entries.
+3. The Virtual Show shall be sole arbiter of the entries.
 The Highland Breeders Group reserves the right to reject any entry and its decision in this respect will be final and may not be appealed.